Posted by Mahima Sharma, Independent Journalist

 The Little Green Bee-eater and the Blue Sunbird love to perch on my balcony which opens to a row of densely-leaved trees in our otherwise mainly-concrete colony.
 Their sweet calls make our mornings the Good Ones and my husband loves to have tea while watching them hop from one branch, from one tree to another.
 In fact it is his daily ritual in monsoon and winters.

 At times I wonder how many of his friends, let alone others would be doing this.
 I asked a few last time I met them over a social gathering.
 None had a positive response.
 Why?
 Because none knew the benefits of backyard birding or for that matter even balcony birding if you don’t have that much space at your current residence.

-Thus, I decided to pen this piece with the help of a few experts, who are avid birders from India and abroad.
-And would be giving their experts advice in the text to flow along-with valid proof, of how birding is not just a an activity at leisure, it is way beyond what meets the eye.
+Thus, I decided to open this piece with the help of a few experts, who are avid birders from India and abroad.
+And would be giving their experts advice in the text to flow along-with valid proof, of how birding is not just an activity at leisure, it is way beyond what meets the eye.

 Do you love a green, flower-full balcony or a backyard garden?
 Then do host a bird feeder in your green zone.
 And the next time when the flowers bloom match the photos with those of last year.